Extend Puppeteer e2e tests with UserWay accessibility analysis

 })

-For more information about configuration of @userway/a11y-puppeteer package refer to the documentation
+For more information about configuration of @level-ci/a11y-puppeteer package refer to the documentation

-3. Update your Puppeteer e2e tests with userwayAnalysis
+3. Update your Puppeteer e2e tests with levelAnalyze

-Adding the userwayAnalysis() function call to your existing end-to-end tests allows you to perform static page analysis at any point during test execution.
-With each function invocation, a report of accessibility violations will be saved in the uw-a11y-reports directory.
-As a rule of thumb, you should invoke userwayAnalysis() at the end of every e2e test case.
+Adding the levelAnalyze() function call to your existing end-to-end tests allows you to perform static page analysis at any point during test execution.
+With each function invocation, a report of accessibility violations will be saved in the level-ci-reports directory.
+As a rule of thumb, you should invoke levelAnalyze() at the end of every e2e test case.

 test('example test', async ({ page }) => {